This quick and easy drawstring dice bag pattern is lined and has a square, flat bottom. You can use it to hold anything!

 Sewing Drawstring Dice Bag Together

-RIGHT: Match side seam of lining (there’s only one) with one of the side seams of exterior piece.
-Pin and sew at 1/2″ seam allowance.
+Match side seam of lining (there’s only one) with one of the side seams of exterior piece.
+Pin/clip all around the top and sew together at 1/2″ (2.57 cm) seam allowance.

-Turn dice bag to the right side through opening on the lining.
+Turn bag to right side through lining opening.

-Use invisible ladder stitch to close the opening.
+RIGHT: Use invisible ladder stitch to close the opening of the lining.

 Inserting Drawstring Cords